zirkelc/git-pull-run/README.md

   - uses [execa](https://github.com/sindresorhus/execa) internally with the `cwd` option set as directory of the matched file.
 - **`--script <script>`**: NPM script to execute on the shell for each changed file that matches the `pattern`.
 Same as option **`--command "npm run <script>"`**.
 The script is going to be executed inside the directory of the changed file.
 - **`--message <message>`**: Message to print on the shell if any changed files matches the `pattern`.
 The message is printed only once and not for each changed file.
+- **`--once`**: Run the command or script only once in the git root directory if any files match the pattern, instead of running it for each matched file.
 - **`--debug`**: Run in debug mode and print additional information about the changed files and commands and scripts that are being executed.

 ## Usage